'Ready for summer'! See Sarah Michelle Gellar's new platinum blond hair

 Are we noticing a trend here?
 Does Gellar change her look with every season?

-Actually, Gellar dyed her hair darker to match the look of her "Cruel Intentions" character Kathryn Merteuil when she played the manipulative vixen again in the drama's 2016 TV remake.
+Actually, Gellar dyed her hair darker to match the look of her "Cruel Intentions" character Kathryn Merteuil when she was cast as the manipulative vixen again in the drama's unaired 2016 TV remake.

 Of course, afterward the restless actress went back to her famously golden locks.